 The International LGBTQI+ Activism Summit is the annual culmination of the Online Program for LGBTQI+ Advocacy and Leadership.
-It brings together a selected group of LGBTQI+ leaders from the Changemakers Network to the Harvard Kennedy School for an immersive learning experience, to present their theories of change, and to share their own powerful stories of success and setbacks in the global movement for equality.
-Participants delve into cutting-edge approaches to organizational and movement building with Harvard faculty and fellow activists, gaining insights to champion LGBTQI+ rights, challenge discrimination, and drive systemic change.
+It brings together a selected group of LGBTQI+ leaders from the Changemakers Network at the Harvard Kennedy School for an immersive, in-person convening.
+Participants present their theories of change and share firsthand accounts of success and setback in the global movement for equality, building relationships with peers working in some of the most challenging contexts for LGBTQI+ rights.

 From Previous Summits: